garysweaver/irie/README.md

 end
 ```

-That will output all the configuration, the actionizer includes that are loaded, and even the order that instance methods would be processed per included module that is registered.
+That will output all include registration information including the ordered controller's registered includes and method inheritance order for registered includes.

 ### Release Notes